 The non-medical use of pharmaceutical drugs is an ongoing concern internationally, with different pharmaceutical opioids being misused in different regions.

-In Australia in 2019, past-year use of opioids (including the use of opiates and the use of pharmaceutical opioids for non-medical purposes), was 3.3% of the population aged 14 and over.
-This is higher than the global average (1.2% of the global population aged 15–64 years).
+The use of opioids (including the use of pharmaceutical opioids for non-medical purposes) in Australia in 2019 (3.3 per cent of the adult population) remains higher than the global average (1.2% of the global population aged 15–64 years).
 In 2019, the majority of pharmaceutical misuse in Australia continued to be for codeine (UNODC 2021).

 Dramatic increases in opioid-related deaths associated with rising use in the US have led to the problem being declared an 'epidemic' (CDC 2017; U.S. Department of Health & Human Services 2017).
 In the US in 2019, 3.6% of the population aged 12 and older had misused pharmaceutical opioids at least once in the past year (UNODC 2021).

 The Australian Criminal Intelligence Commission’s (ACIC) Illicit Drug Data Report (IDDR) includes data on prescription pharmaceutical detections at the Australian border (ACIC 2021).
 The importation of prescription pharmaceuticals is primarily undertaken by individuals for personal use and without criminal intent (ACIC 2021).